fairDataSociety/FIPs/text/Fairdrive_GTD.md

 - [ ] Collaborate with influencers in the blockchain
 - [ ] Collaborate with open source space
 - [ ] Seek sponsorships or partnerships with related projects or companies
+- [ ] Warming up partnerships decide which can develop our community

 ## 8. Provide Excellent User Experience